yunseo-kim/yunseo-kim.github.io/_posts/en/2021-04-04-Summary-of-Kaggle-Intro-to-Machine-Learning-Course.md

 ## Lesson 4.
 Model Validation
 ### Model Validation Method
 To iteratively improve a model, you need to measure its performance.
 When making predictions using a model, there will be cases where it's correct and cases where it's wrong.
-At this point, we need a metric to check the prediction performance of this model.
+At this point, we need a metric to check the predictive performance of this model.
 There are various types of metrics, but here we use **MAE (Mean Absolute Error)**.

 In the case of Melbourne house price prediction, the prediction error for each house price is as follows:
 ```